PopWarner/PopWarner/README.md

 🎨 Speaking of creativity, I'm also a graphic design and multimedia fan, wielding Adobe Photoshop, Audition, and After Effects like a digital Picasso. 🎬

-🌐 As a proud member of the Microsoft Patterns and Practices Team, I'm all about community engagement.
+🌐 As a proud member of the (Microsoft Patterns and Practices Team[http://aka.ms/community/home], I'm all about community engagement.
 Hosting Microsoft Community Calls, kicking off "Sharing is Caring" initiatives, and championing the "Microsoft Recognition Program" are just a few ways I spread the tech love. 🧡💜

 🏈 Oh, did I mention I'm a die-hard Vikings fan?
 SKOL! 🏒 And when I'm not cheering on my team, you'll catch me enjoying the thrill of hockey or lending my voice over talents to projects for Microsoft, Audible, and more. 🎙️